 - dynamics of the solar system bodies

-- the research of the Near-Earth space
+- research of the Near-Earth objects

 - creation of stellar astrometric catalogues